-If you’ve been wondering how to make a Valentine gnome, this heart sock gnome couple is so ridiculously easy and fun, you’re going to love making them.
-And everyone who sees them falls in love!
+If you’ve been wondering how to make a Valentine gnome, this heart sock gnome couple is so easy and fun, you’re going to love making them.
+Everyone who sees them falls in love!

 How to Make a Valentine Gnome

-The twisty hat that comes up into a heart, the pink fluffy beard and braids – I just love everything about these tomten.
+The twisty hat that comes up into a heart, the pink fluffy beard and braids – I just love everything about this gnome couple.
 Plus, they’re gnomes with coffee cups, so they’re already a step up on my list of adorable things.
-If you’re ready to make a set of nisser for Valentines, let’s get started.
+If you’re ready to make a set for Valentine’s Day, let’s get started.

 No Time to Make This Now?
 Pin it for Later